Ψ What is Neuropsychological and psychoeducational Testing?

 Step 3: (Optional) School Observation

-For elementary school children, an observation in the classroom can be very informative.
-Neither parents nor psychologists get to see first-hand what happens in the classroom, and teachers are not always forthcoming about the child's behaviour or abilities.
+For elementary school children, an observation in the classroom can be very informative, since neither parents nor psychologists get to see first-hand what happens in the classroom.
 Our trained observers (all social workers, experienced educators or psychology doctoral candidates ) are unknown to the child and spend time in the classroom anonymously, ideally during periods that may be particularly challenging.
 These may be during both academic and social activities.
 There is usually some private discussion with the teacher(s), which is usually the source of helpful observations and insights.

 Step 4: Neuropsychological/Psycho-educational Testing

 The next step is the testing, completed in 50-minute sessions, preferably early in the day (no one performs their best after a full day of school or work!).
 Testing typically comprises a variety of tasks that most children and adults find quite enjoyable; these may include construction tasks, visual puzzles, pencil-paper activities, verbal questions and computerized listening tasks.
 If psycho-educational testing is required, reading, writing and/or math skills will also be assessed.